DarienLibrary/website_content/content/_finished/cafe/cafe.md

 <div class="row margin-bottom-10">
 <div class="col-md-8">

 Don't work hungry at the Library.
-The Frosty Bear Caf&#233;, conveniently located on the First Floor next to the Community Room, is a great place to pick up a snack or even a meal.
+The Frosty Bear Café, conveniently located on the First Floor next to the Community Room, is a great place to pick up a snack or even a meal.
 We offer a variety of breakfast, lunch, dinner, and snack choices.
 You won't have to interrupt your work to go grab a meal.
 Food and drinks are allowed throughout the Library.

 Enjoy the Soup of the Day and beef or turkey chili.
 Sandwiches, wraps, veggie balls and veggie burgers are made on-site.
 New options appear on a regular basis, so check back often.
-The Caf&#233; also offers custom made ice cream cakes and pies that [you can order](http://www.frostybearicecream.com/order_a_cake) for your next special occasion.
+The Café also offers custom made ice cream cakes and pies that [you can order](http://www.frostybearicecream.com/order_a_cake) for your next special occasion.

 We also cater any meetings or special event that you are having at the Library.
-Just call John, the owner/operator of the Caf&#233; at [203-669-5250](tel:203-669-5250 "203-669-5250") to help plan your next event.
+Just call John, the owner/operator of the Café at [203-669-5250](tel:203-669-5250 "203-669-5250") to help plan your next event.

 </div>
 <div class="col-md-4">